 Rose Nathike Lokonyen

-Rose Nathike Lokonyen was announced as a High Profile Supporter for UNHCR, the UN Refugee Agency in March 2021.
+Rose Nathike Lokonyen has been supporting UNHCR, the UN Refugee Agency since early 2021.

 Refugee athlete and Olympian Rose Nathike Lokonyen fled violence in South Sudan when she was just 8 years old.
 Growing up with her family in Kakuma refugee camp in northern Kenya, she barely knew the talent she had.
 During a school competition in the camp, a teacher suggested that she run a 10-kilometre race.
 She came in second.